November 5th, 2020

 Our tub at the Johnstone Strait Ultimate camp is high up on a rock overlooking the Strait.
 Wildlife and sunset watching par excellence!

 Large walk-in cotton canvas tents at Whales & Wilderness Glamping.

-Spacious basecamp tents on platforms in Johnstone Strait.
+Spacious basecamp tents on platforms at the Johnstone Strait Ultimate camp.

 The Johnstone Strait Ultimate camp is situated in Johnstone Strait on West Cracroft Island and is a 40-minute water taxi ride from Telegraph Cove on northern Vancouver Island.

 Looking straight into Blackfish Sound from our Glamping site.
 We are at the tip of a small island where we can enjoy whale watching, sunrise and sunset views.

 Viewing the Johnstone Strait from high up is a unique opportunity.
 Many marine mammals swim by, the water is always changing and the fog rises from the mountains.

 These tours all place us in the heart of the area frequented by the Northern Resident population of Orca whales as well as the rapidly growing population of humpback whales.